stevedonovan/gentle-intro/filesystem.md

 You can be forgiven for feeling 'error fatigue' at this point.
 But please note that the _errors always existed_ - it's not that Rust is inventing new ones.
-It's just trying its darndest to make it impossible for you to ignore them.
+It's just trying its darnedest to make it hard for you to ignore them.
 Any call to an operating system may fail, but C makes getting errors awkward.
 You check the return code, and if it's not zero you then have to inspect `errno` to find out what the actual error was.